cousinitt/Containerized_Development_Environments/README.md

 # Development Environments

+This is sort of a pipe dream.
 I like to develop for embedded platforms as a hobby.
 The problem is that I am a bit fickle, and when I decide that I want to rush off to the next thing, I don't want to worry about all of the debris from developing for the board to be left on my filesystem.
+If it were a simple matter of uninstalling a package, fine.
+However most of these vendor development kits want to just write files everywhere.
+Some of the larger platforms almost assume that you have an entire computer to dedicate to their stuff, or that your computer is a monster high power thing, but mine isn't.
-Here, I just toss all of the stuff in a container, and develop for a while, until I get frustrated or buy a new toy.
-Then, cleanup is as simple as getting rid of a container.

-The good news is that you have a containerized development environment, the bad news is that you have zero access to hardware.
+If I could package these up in a Docker container, and develop for a while, (until I get frustrated or buy a new toy) then cleanup would be as simple as getting rid of a container.
+That's the good news.
+The bad news is that you have zero access to hardware.
 If there is some nice script to flash your board, you are out of luck.
 You will have to hack something together on your filesystem, or perhaps use a virtual machine.

+So, not a silver bullet, but maybe I'll figure something out.

 # So, what do I do with `Dockerfile`?